DCC-EX/dcc-ex.github.io/docs/reference/hardware/pin-vpin-allocations.md

 PCF8574 address to 0x3F (if possible), or replace it.
 OLEDs typically use address 0x3C, so should not cause issues.

-Refer to `/reference/hardware/i2c-displays`{.interpreted-text
-role="doc"} for further information.
+Refer to `/reference/hardware/i2c-displays` for further information.
 ::::

 ### MCP23017 digital I/O expander